BruceEckel/functional_error_handling/Functional Error Handling.md

 ```
 ## A More Capable Library

-Although `result.py` creates typed “answer + error” packages, there’s still a problem that impedes our ultimate goal of composability: every time you call a function, you must write code to unpack and deal with this new `Result` object.
+[Not exactly relevant because of the previous example] Although `result.py` creates typed “answer + error” packages, there’s still a problem that impedes our ultimate goal of composability: every time you call a function, you must write code to unpack and deal with this new `Result` object.
 This is not only a lot of extra repetitive work, but it interrupts the flow and readability of the program.
 We need some way to reduce or eliminate this extra code.

+We could continue adding features to our library, but at some point it makes more sense to let someone else do the work…

-Languages like Rust and Kotlin support these unpacking operations directly (examples):
+Languages like Rust and Kotlin (new C++) support these unpacking operations directly (examples):

 Languages like Python do not directly support this unpacking, but the mathematical field of *category theory* proves that operations can be created to automatically stop a composed calculation if an error occurs, returning the error from the composition.
 These operations have multiple names such as *bind* and *flatmap*.